Please tailor or personalise those parts of the letter template that have been underlined and italicised.

 Re: AGED CARE FUNDING MAY 2021 BUDGET

 Dear Minster / Senator Title & NAME

 I am a very concerned member of the community who expects that my government will take the appropriate and immediate actions recommended by the Aged Care Royal Commission.

-I am a member of the grassroots movement Aged Care Reform Now.
-I became involved in this issue because (2 sentence summary of your story e.g., my father suffered mistreatment at x facility causing his death, I work in the sector, I receive a home care package etc).
+My personal experience of the sector is (Enter a short summary, 2 or so sentences of your story e.g., my father suffered mistreatment at x facility causing his death, I work in the sector, I receive a home care package etc).

 - Abolishing the current 1997 Aged Care Act that has failed older Australians and implementing a new Aged Care Act that focuses on the human rights of older people.

-- Ensure effective regulation and oversight that is independent is put in place immediately.
+- Ensure that effective regulation that is Independent is put in place immediately.

-Thank you for your timely response to my concerns as I consider where to place my vote in the upcoming election.
+Thank you for your timely response as I consider who to vote for in the upcoming election.

 “With us, not about us” AGED CARE REFORM NOW. (www.agedcarereformnow.com.au)